JvanKatwijk/dab-cmdline/README.md

 	Lazy Chair Programming

  The dab-library software is made available under the GPL-2.0.
- All SDR-J softwware is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of 	MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ All SDR-J software, among which dab-library is one - is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the 	GNU General Public License for more details.